iankavanagh2016/RightMove_Blog/_posts/2016-05-25-Deploying-Jekyll.md

 Although our Jekyll site is currently live and online, you're still going to want to develop and test locally before you push your content up.
 Since we've modified our base URL however, this can be a little bit of a problem.
 If we want to continue developing locally, and make sure that we can preview the blog locally before we push the content online, we need to start the local web-server as follows.
+This command only makes the change locally, it doesn't update any hosted content.

 {% highlight bash %}
 C:\jekyll serve --baseurl ''
 {% endhighlight %}

-This command only makes the change locally, it doesn't update any hosted content.

-{% highlight bash %}
-C:\git status
-{% endhighlight %}

 This will indicate any new files that have changed since the last commit.

 {% highlight bash %}
-C:\git add -A
+C:\blog>git status
 {% endhighlight %}

-Add all un-tracked files.
+Add all un-tracked files, commit and push to the remote repository.

 {% highlight bash %}
+C:\blog>git add -A
-C:\git commit -a -m "add a comment indicating what files are to be changed"
+C:\blog>git commit -a -m "add a comment indicating what files are to be changed"
 {% endhighlight %}

 {% highlight bash %}
-C:\git push github_pages gh-pages
+C:\blog>git push github_pages gh-pages
 {% endhighlight %}